-There is no better time for someone who enjoys cooking to cook than November and December.
-From Thanksgiving dinner, to peppermint cookies to Hanukkah latkes to New Years Eve appetizers, there is such a large variety of things you can cook and bake during these winter months.
-Due to my holiday spirit and enthusiasm, I have decided that I am going to, until the end of the holiday season, continue to bake only winter and holiday related recipes.
+There is no better time of year for someone who loves cooking and baking than November and December.
+From Thanksgiving dinner, to peppermint cookies, to Hanukkah latkes, to New Years Eve appetizers, there is such a variety of ingredients, flavors, and themes that I can use in my cooking and baking that are special to these Winter months.
+As you can tell, I hold myself to high standards in the holiday spirit and enthusiasm category.
+I’m determined that I will, until the end of the holiday season, continue to bake only wintery and holiday themed recipes.

-Staying in the realm of classic holiday dishes, I ultimately decided that this week I was in the mood to make some classic Thanksgiving stuffing.
-Although this recipe seems, at first glance, to have nothing about it that differs from store bought stuffing packs, the vitality of freshly cut bread in stuffing is evident after making this recipe.
-The fresh bread makes the dish taste much fresher and the rest of the ingredients more flavorful.
-Although stuffing has always been one of my favorite holiday dishes, making it from scratch is always extraordinarily better.
+Staying in the realm of classic holiday dishes, I decided that this week I was in the mood to make classic Thanksgiving stuffing.
+Although this recipe appears, at first glance, to have nothing that differs from grocery store stuffing kits, the effect of freshly cut bread is powerful.
+The fresh bread gives this dish a fluffier texture and lighter consistency and helps to bring forward the flavors of the other ingredients.
+Although stuffing has always been one of my favorite holiday dishes, making it from scratch is always better.

-This stuffing was fresh out of the oven when we ate it and would be perfectly complimented by any other Thanksgiving dish (OF COURSE!!) and some homemade turkey gravy.
+This stuffing was fresh out of the oven when we ate it and it would perfectly compliment any other Winder holiday meal (OF COURSE!!).
+Don’t forget homemade turkey gravy.
 Happy December!!!!

 - Lay the bread cubes out on a baking sheet and bake at 300 degrees for 10 minutes, or until slightly crispy.